kmcdermo/CondDBDumperECAL/README.md

    * `runinfo_dump.cpp`: dump start-time and stop-time of CMS runs
    * `timeic_dump.cpp`: dump ECAL time inter-calibration constants
    * `timeoffset_dump.cpp`: dump ECAL time offset constants

+Todo:
+   * generalize the dumpers, e.g. by deriving them from a common class with common options and specifying only the dumper function for each of the classes